speppou/speppou.github.io/_posts/2024-08-18-Stamp-Duty.md

 ---
 layout: post
-title: Why Stamp Duty Is The Real Villian Of They Sydney Housing Market
+title: Why Stamp Duty Is The Real Villian Of The Sydney Housing Market
 categories: [Data Science]
 ---